tdauth/scala-futures-promises/README.md

 ```

 ## Combinators
-The package [combinators](./src/main/scala/futuresandpromises/combinators) contains different implementations of the non-blocking combinators using each other.
+The object [Combinators](./src/main/scala/futuresandpromises/combinators/Combinators.scala) contains different implementations of the non-blocking combinators using each other.
-Furthermore, it provides additional combinators.

 ## Unit Tests
 The unit tests are realized with the help of [ScalaTest](http://www.scalatest.org/).